Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 ```

 ### Step 15
 This cell represents a somewhat optional step in that it isn't completely needed to run the analysis.
-But it is still usefull as a way to get a quick glance at the nature of the lyric data contained in the master dataframe.
+But it is still useful as a way to get a quick glance at the nature of the lyric data contained in the master dataframe.
 This can be used as a point in the project to adjust the "stop_words" set defined in the previous cell's function for preprocessing the lyrical data.
-The cell begins similarly to the previous cell in that it defines two funtions, "word_frequency_by_genre" and "freq_by_genre", the former of which is used by the later:
+The cell begins similarly to the previous cell in that it defines two functions, "word_frequency_by_genre" and "freq_by_genre", the former of which is used by the later:
 ```
-# Function for preformance of word frequency anlaysis of words in different genres
+# Function for performance of word frequency anlaysis of words in different genres
 def word_frequency_by_genre(df,genre,top_n=25):
 	genre_lyrics = " ".join(df[df["Genre_Clean"] == genre]["Lyrics_Clean"]) #Gather all the lyrics of the specified genre and set them into on large string object words = genre_lyrics.split() #convert string into list of words